surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 <img src="./images/polyphony.PNG" alt="Polyphony Selection">
 </p>

-## Block Considerations
+### FX Block Size Considerations

-Except for the delays, all the above effects work with a block size of 8, so have to collect 8 samples before processing.
-As such they add an 8 block latency to input signals.
+Except for the Delay, all the above effects work with a block size of 8, so have to collect 8 samples before processing.
+As such they add an 8 block latency to input signals, and audio rate mod will cause the aforementioned aliasing issues.

-## The Two Delays
+# The Tuned Delays

-Surge XT ships with two delay modules but these modules are built using Surge internal components, but not as Surge Effects.
-As such, they are all sample accurate, adding only the standard 1-sample Rack latency from processing.

-The Digital Delay is strictly monophonic but supports delays up to 10 seconds and includes tempo-sync without a block latency delay.
-It also has standard feedback and lo/hi cut features.

-The Tuned Delay is a small module with a polyphonic short-duration delay line.
-The primary feature of the Tuned Delay is that the delay time is set in V/Oct not in seconds, and the delay time can have an explicit sample offset added to that tuned delay.
-This makes the module a great module to do feedback-based sound generation techniques, such as Karplus Strong.
+Surge XT for Rack now has two special delay modules which are parameterized for physical modeling applications.
+They are delays mostly in a DSP sense.
+Functionally we might be more inclined to call them experimental VCOs (though they can also serve as FX).

+At the heart of both Tuned Delay modules is a very short delay, which has its length controlled by a V/Oct input such that the delay time is always one cycle at the intended frequency.
+I.e. if the V/Oct input indicates a frequency of 1000 Hz the delay time will be one millisecond, if it indicates 100 Hz the time will be ten milliseconds etc.

+If you add feedback to such a tuned delay, and send it a short burst of sound, it creates a sound somewhat like a plucked string, with the amount of feedback controlling how long the sound takes to decay.
+This is Karplus-Strong synthesis.

+## Tuned Delay

+This is the bare-bones version of the idea.
+It has stereo inputs and outputs, and a V/Oct input.
+The Offset parameter acts like the pitch control on a VCO.
+Type in whole number like 1, 2, -1 etc to change octave, for example.

+To use this module, send some sound into the input, mixed with the sound of the output to create a feedback loop.
+Adding other modules into that feedback loop can create many kinds of interesting results.

+That's what the Sample Offset control is for.
+Long story short: Count the number of cables the signal passes through between the output and the feedback input, and make sure this parameter is set to that number.

+Why?
+Every cable in VCV Rack introduces 1 sample of latency, which means if you patch some modules into the feedback loop, the cables will *very slightly* lengthen the delay time.
+This would make the module play out-of-tune in high registers, so we put the Sample Offset control in to let you compensate.

+## Tuned Delay+

+The Tuned Delay+ module contains within one module the most crucial tools for experimenting with these techniques.

+There are stereo inputs and outputs, and our familiar four modulation inputs.

+The V/Oct input, and the Center parameter, are explained above.
+The Fine L/R parameters do the same thing as Center, but have a much smaller range and work indepandantly for the left and right channel.

+The feedback inputs are for creating the feedback loop.
+We recommend starting out simply patching L/R outputs to the L/R feedback inputs.
+The Level control attenuates the feedback signal, which controls the decay time of the sound.
+By default this level doesn't go all the way to full attenuation, since this often isn't useful.
+If you find yourself wanting the full range, press the plus next to the dial.

+There are internal high- and low-pass filters in the feedback path to shape the sound further.
+These filters track V/Oct, the dials control the offset from the root frequency.

+The exciter input takes a 0-10v CV and applites to the amplitude of an internal noise generator, sent into the delays feedback path.
+If you've got V/Oct connected, and the output patched into the feedback as described above, you can send trigs to the exciter port to play the module.
+The length of the trig will greatly impact the sounds you get.

+This is the essential way to patch Tuned Delay+ as a Karplus-Strong VCO.
+We don't have to patch the output directly to the input though!
+By running the signal through other modules inside the feedback loop, we can create radically different sounds.

 # The Surge LFOxEG Module